wjmn/drecco/README.md

 You can then add games as subdirectories inside that year (e.g. `content/games/2024/MyGame/`).
 Each game directory **must** contain the following files as a minimum:

-1. `index.md`: a Markdown file introducing and describing the rules of the game (which gets shown on the description page for the game).
+1. `index.md`: a Markdown file introducing and describing the rules of the game (which gets shown on the description page for the game) which **must** have specific frontmatter variables defined (see below).
-2. `iframe.html`: the actual game, bundled as a single static HTML file (if you open the HTML file, it should start the game!)
+2. `iframe.html`: the actual game, bundled as a single self-contained static HTML file (if you open the HTML file, it should start the game!)
 3. `thumbnail.png`: a thumbnail of the game, shown on the homepage at about 100px width.

 If you don't have all these files for each game, then the site won't build.